 To the physicist --but only to him-- I could hope to make my view clearer by saying: The living organism seems to be a macroscopic system which in part of its behaviour approaches to that purely mechanical (as contrasted with thermodynamical) conduct to which all systems tend, as the temperature approaches absolute zero and the molecular disorder is removed.

-The non-physicist finds it hard to believe that really the ordinary laws of physics, which he regards as the prototype of a part inviolable precision, should be based on the statistical tendency of matter to go over into disorder.
+The non-physicist finds it hard to believe that really the ordinary laws of physics, which he regards as the prototype of inviolable precision, should be based on the statistical tendency of matter to go over into disorder.
 I have given examples in Chapter 1.
 The general principle involved is the famous Second Law of Thermodynamics (entropy principle) and its equally famous statistical foundation.

-In §§56-60 I will try to sketch the bearing of the entropy principle on the large-scale behaviour of a living organism --forgetting at the moment all that is known about chromosomes, inheritance, and so on.
+In §§56-60 I will try to sketch the bearing of the entropy principle on the large-scale behaviour of a living organism -- forgetting at the moment all that is known about chromosomes, inheritance, and so on.

 56. Living matter evades the decay to equilibrium